James Murrough, MD, PhD (Co-Investigator)

 Associate Professor of Psychiatry and Neuroscience, Icahn School of Medicine at Mount Sinai

-Dr. James Murrough is Associate Professor of Psychiatry and Neuroscience and Director of the Mood and Anxiety Disorders Program (MAP) at the Icahn School of Medicine at Mount Sinai.
+Dr. James Murrough is Associate Professor of Psychiatry and Neuroscience and Director of the Depression and Anxiety Center for Discovery and Treatment (DAC) at the Icahn School of Medicine at Mount Sinai.
 Dr. Murrough conducts clinical and translational research focused on the development of novel therapeutics and on characterizing alterations in neurocircuitry underlying mood and anxiety disorders.
 His research includes functional brain imaging approaches to discover the mechanisms of rapidly acting antidepressants.
 For this Project, he will be responsible for fMRI imaging and PET/MRI imaging acquired at Mount Sinai.

 Adriana Feder, MD (Collaborator)